PX4/PX4-user_guide/en/dev_airframes/adding_a_new_frame.md

 ## Add Frame to QGroundControl

-To make a new airframe available for section in the *QGroundControl* [airframe configuration](../config/airframe.md):
+To make a new airframe available for section in the *QGroundControl* [frame configuration](../config/airframe.md):

 1. Make a clean build (e.g. by running `make clean` and then `make px4_fmu-v5_default`)
 1. Open QGC and select **Custom firmware file...** as shown below: